 ”Real-time analytics is the leading edge of a smart data revolution.”

 While the National Science Foundation provides base funding to each of CARTA’s university partner sites for management, the primary support for its research projects comes from its industry and government members.
 All I/UCRCs have a standard membership agreement approved by NSF that entails IP rights and allows for collaboration among partnering universities and potential collaboration with other I/UCRCs.
-The commencing members of the CARTA site at Miami seek to work with the researchers at Miami to advance their research in a wide array of research areas, including blockchain, surveillance with autonomous vehicles, music and mind, genetics, health records, and marketing.
-One of the proposed projects at CARTA Miami is in collaboration with the U.S. Department Health and Human Services, where CARTA Miami will develop an intelligent tool for predicting diseases and conditions requiring attention for investigation.
+The commencing members of the University of Miami CARTA site (NSF UM CARTA) seek to work with the researchers at the University of Miami to advance their research in a wide array of research areas, including blockchain, surveillance with autonomous vehicles, music and mind, genetics, health records, and marketing.
+One of the proposed projects at NSF UM CARTA is in collaboration with the U.S. Department Health and Human Services, where NSF UM CARTA will develop an intelligent tool for predicting diseases and conditions requiring attention for investigation.